Nathalie Stutzmann: Conducting career

 In July 2023, Stutzmann made her Bayreuth Festival conducting debut, the second female conductor in the festival's 150 year history, with Wagner's Tannhäuser.
 She returned to conduct Tannhäuser in the 2024 season.
+In December 2025, the Monte-Carlo Philharmonic Orchestra announced the appointment of Stutzmann as its next music director and artistic director, effective with the 2026-2027 season, with an initial contract of four years.
+Stutzmann is the first female conductor to be named music director and artistic director of the Monte-Carlo Philharmonic Orchestra.